Flu Vaccinations

 Influenza vaccine composition

-used in 2024 and they contained the following virus strains:
+available in 2025 and they will contain the following virus strains:

 1. Egg-based quadrivalent influenza vaccines: